-Article 2 Touchback Situations.
+ARTICLE 2.
+TOUCHBACK SITUATIONS.
 When a team provides the impetus (3-17) that sends a loose ball behind its opponent's goal line, it is a touchback:

-- a) if the ball is dead in the opponent's possession in its end zone; or - b) if the ball is out of bounds behind the goal line (see 8-7-3-Item 4-a); or - c) if a scrimmage kick has not been touched by a player of the receiving team beyond the line of scrimmage, and the ball: 1) touches the ground on or behind the receiver's goal line, - 2) touches a player of the kicking team who is touching the ground on or behind the receiver's goal line, or - a) touches a player of the kicking team who has touched the ground on or behind the receiver's goal line and has not re-established himself in the field of play (see 11-4-2-b for exception for a missed field goal from beyond the 20-yard line); or - d) if any legal or illegal kick touches the receivers' goal posts, crossbar, or uprights, other than one which scores a field goal; or - e) if the kickers interfere with the opportunity to catch an airborne kick or with a fair catch behind the receivers' goal line (10-1-1 and 10-2); or - f) if a player of the kicking team illegally catches or recovers a scrimmage kick in the field of play, and carries the ball across the goal line, or touches the goal line with any part of his body while in possession of the ball.
+- (a) if the ball is dead in the opponent's possession in its end zone - (b) if the ball is out of bounds behind the goal line (see 8-7-3-Item 4-a) - (c) if a scrimmage kick has not been touched by a player of the receiving team beyond the line of scrimmage, and the ball: - (1) touches the ground on or behind the receiver's goal line - (2) touches a player of the kicking team who is touching the ground on or behind the receiver's goal line - (3) touches a player of the kicking team who has touched the ground on or behind the receiver's goal line and has not reestablished himself in the field of play (see 11-4-2-b for exception for a missed field goal from beyond the 20-yard line) - (d) if any legal or illegal kick touches the receivers' goal posts, crossbar, or uprights, other than one which scores a field goal - (e) if the kickers interfere with the opportunity to catch an airborne kick or with a fair catch behind the receivers' goal line (10-1 and 10-2) - (f) if a player of the kicking team illegally catches or recovers a scrimmage kick in the field of play, and carries the ball across the goal line, or touches the goal line with any part of his body while in possession of the ball.
 For exception for a missed field goal from beyond the 20-yard line, see 11-4-2-b.

-Note 1: If the impetus is a scrimmage kick, and there has been a spot of first touching by the kickers beyond the receivers' 20yard line, the receivers shall have the option of taking possession of the ball at the spot of first touching.

-Note 2: The impetus is not from a kick if a muff, bat, juggle, or illegal kick of any kicked ball (by a player of either team) creates a new momentum which sends it on, above, or behind the goal line.
+- (1) If the impetus is a scrimmage kick, and there has been a spot of first touching by the kickers beyond the receivers' 20-yard line, the receivers shall have the option of taking possession of the ball at the spot of first touching. - (2) The impetus is not from a kick if a muff, bat, juggle, or illegal kick of any kicked ball (by a player of either team) creates a new momentum which sends it on, above, or behind the goal line.
 See 3-17.